RazorAnt/RazorPDF/Readme.md

 var ms = (new RazorPDF.PdfParser()).ParseRazor(razor, model);
 ```

-Them you can save the memory stream to file
+Then you can save the memory stream to file
 ```
 var content = ms.ToArray();
 using (var fs = System.IO.File.OpenWrite(HttpContext.Server.MapPath("~/App_Data/foobar.pdf")))